isabella232/truffle-box-status/README.md

     truffle unbox truffle-box-status
     ```

-3. Install the node dependencies.
-    ```javascript
-    npm install
-    ```
-4. Run Ethereum RPC on port **8546**.
+3. Run Ethereum RPC on port **8546**.
 For simplicity and development we will be using Ethereum TestRPC.
     ```javascript
     testrpc -p 8546
     ```

-5. *If you use Android* then make TestRPC accessible from your device.
+4. *If you use Android* then make TestRPC accessible from your device.
     ```javascript
     adb reverse tcp:8546 tcp:8546
     ```

-6. Switch node in Status.
+5. Switch node in Status.
     ```javascript
     status-dev-cli switch-node http://localhost:8546
     ```

    Of course, there can be options.
 You can use go-ethereum instead of TestRPC, and instead of port forwarding you can switch to any other accessible node using its IP address.

-7. Compile and migrate the contracts.
+6. Compile and migrate the contracts.
     ```javascript
     truffle compile
     truffle migrate
     ```

-8. *If you use Android* the application won't be accessible automatically, since it runs on port 3000 and your
+7. *If you use Android* the application won't be accessible automatically, since it runs on port 3000 and your
    device/emulator knows nothing about it.
 Execute the following to make web application accessible:
     ```javascript
     adb reverse tcp:3000 tcp:3000